 In the absence of a quantitative assessment, it is difficult to evaluate the response of Gulf of Finland wild stocks to management measures.
-Most of the TAC is caught in Finnish waters, where few wild Gulf of Finland salmon are found (ICES, 2018a).
-Recent genetic results (ICES, 2019) show that in the Finnish commercial catches, the largest stock contribution (50%) was from locally released reared Neva salmon, whereas the contribution of wild stocks originating from the Gulf of Bothnia was 30% and that of released Gulf of Bothnia stocks was about 15%.
-Wild Gulf of Finland stocks were nearly absent, whereas Eastern Main Basin stocks contributed less than 5% of the total catch.
+Most of the TAC is caught in Finnish waters, where few wild Gulf of Finland salmon are found (ICES, 2018).
+Recent genetic results (ICES, 2019a) show that in the Finnish commercial catches, the largest stock contribution (50%) was from locally released reared Neva salmon, whereas the contribution of wild stocks originating from the Gulf of Bothnia was 30%, and that of released Gulf of Bothnia stocks was about 15%.
+Wild Gulf of Finland stocks were nearly absent, whereas Eastern Main Basin stocks contributed by less than 5% of the total catch.

-Approximately 10% of the total Gulf of Finland catch is taken from the coastal Estonian fishery.
+Approximately 10% of the total Gulf of Finland catch is harvested in the coastal Estonian fishery.
 The compositions of Estonian coastal catches differed substantially from those in the Finnish coastal catches.
-On average over 80% of the Estonian catches consisted of local wild and released stocks, whereas Eastern Main Basin stocks contributed about 10% and Gulf of Bothnian stocks less than 5% (ICES, 2019).
+On average, over 80% of the Estonian catches consisted of local wild and released stocks, whereas contributions from Eastern Main Basin stocks were about 10% and from Gulf of Bothnian stocks less than 5% of the catches (ICES, 2019a).

 These genetic results suggest that only a small proportion of the total catch in the Gulf of Finland consists of Estonian wild populations.
 In contrast, the small and geographically restricted Estonian coastal fishery mainly harvests Estonian wild stocks.
-The present harvest rate seems to be on a sustainable level, as the status of both the Kunda and Keila populations is estimated as good.
+The present harvest rate seems to be on a sustainable level, as the status of both the Kunda and the Keila populations have been estimated as "good" in recent years.
 An increase in smolt production has also occurred in river Vasalemma.

-In Estonia, regulations have been in force since 2011 to relocate the coastal fisheries away from river mouth areas; this is where these fisheries are likely to catch Gulf of Finland wild salmon.
+In Estonia, regulations have been in force since 2011 to relocate the coastal fisheries away from river mouth areas, where these fisheries are most likely to catch Gulf of Finland wild salmon.
 As part of those regulations, the closed area at the river mouth was extended to 1500 m during the main spawning migration period in all wild and most of the mixed rivers.
 Extra effort has also been directed towards protecting wild salmon from poaching in the rivers when they return to spawn.
-These measures may have contributed to the recent positive trend in smolt production.
+These measures may have contributed to the overall positive trend in smolt production.